Our collection of resources is designed to help Social Workers in their effort to provide the best possible care to their clients.

 MentorNet is a unique program aimed at connecting Students and Young Professionals (SYPs) interested in global health with experts in the field.

-The Children's Aid Foundation has developed a free online financial literacy course that can act as a resource for youth transitioning out of the child welfare system so they are better able to successfully manage money and debts, and to begin building assets .Visit www.cafdn.org or contact Nicole Gauthier at ngauthier@cafdn.org or 416-923-0924 x.260 to learn more.
+The Children's Aid Foundation has developed a free online financial literacy training that can act as a resource for youth transitioning out of the child welfare system so they are better able to successfully manage money and debts, and to begin building assets.

 Sex Ed: Beyond the Classroom

-SNAP, which stands for Stop Now and Plan, is an evidence-based behavioural model that provides a framework for teaching children struggling with behaviour issues, and their parents, effective emotional regulation, self-control and problem-solving skills.
-Click here to access this practice resource.
+SNAP, is an evidence-based behavioural model that provides a framework for teaching children struggling with behaviour issues, and their parents, effective emotional regulation, self-control and problem-solving skills.

 Weight-related Conversations Knowledge Translation Casebook